 • Allyson Maynard Gibson, human rights advocate and former Attorney General of The Bahamas; member of IWF Bahamas

-• Ludy Green PhD, expert on domestic violence and human trafficking, and Founder of Second Chance Employment Services; member of IWF Washington, DC
+• Ludy Green PhD, expert on human trafficking and Founder of Second Chance Employment Services; member of IWF Washington, DC

-• Melanie Lawson, award-winning journalist and anchor on Houston’s ABC13; member of IWF Texas-Houston
+• Melanie Lawson, award-winning Journalist and Anchor on Houston’s ABC13 and member of IWF Texas-Houston

-We invite IWF leaders in the S.T.E.M. fields to participate in a mentoring roundtable with 8th grade girls from Houston-area schools.
-Join us as we discuss exploring new and different opportunities, pivotal moments, and managing the learning curve as women leaders in science, technology, engineering and math.
+We invite IWF leaders in the STEM fields to participate in a mentoring roundtable with eighth-grade girls from Houston-area schools.
+Join us as we discuss exploring new and different opportunities, pivotal moments, and managing the learning curve as women leaders in science, technology, engineering, and math.

 2:15 PM — THE NEXT PATTERN: THE GLOBAL IMPACT OF FASHION

-Whether it’s shopping through online stores, visiting brick and mortar stores or shopping your closet, we all need to find our way in the new retail marketplace.
+Whether it’s shopping online, visiting brick-and-mortar stores, or shopping your closet, we all need to find our way in the new retail marketplace.

-• Lynn Wyatt, philanthropist and patron of the arts
+• Lynn Wyatt, fashion icon, philanthropist and patron of the arts

-• Marty Wikstrom*, angel investor and former Chief Executive Officer of Richemont Fashion & Accessories, President of Nordstrom’s Full Line Store Group and Managing Director of Harrods Limited; member of IWF United Kingdom
+• Marty Wikstrom, angel investor and former Chief Executive Officer of Richemont Fashion and Accessories, former President of Nordstrom’s Full Line Store Group, and former Managing Director of Harrods Limited; IWF Leadership Foundation Board Director and member of IWF United Kingdom

 • Valerie Salembier, former fashion executive and Publisher of Harper’s Bazaar magazine; member of the Women’s Forum of New York

-7:15 PM — IWF HALL OF FAME AWARDS GALA
+7:15 PM — IWF AND LEADERSHIP FOUNDATION HALL OF FAME AWARDS GALA

-Featuring the induction of The Honorable Hillary Clinton into the IWF Hall of Fame.
-As an attorney and advocate, former First Lady, U.S. Senator, Secretary of State, and as the first woman to win a major party nomination for President of the United States, Secretary Clinton is a recognized icon across the globe for her support and promotion of women’s leadership.
+We feature the induction of The Honorable Hillary Clinton into the IWF and Leadership Foundation Hall of Fame.
+As an attorney and advocate, former First Lady, US Senator, Secretary of State, and the first woman to win a major party nomination for President of the United States, Secretary Clinton is a recognized icon across the globe for her support and promotion of women’s leadership.